colinlucs/microservices-orchestration-amqp-example/README.md

-# Event-Driven Microservices Orchestration using Camunda, Spring Boot and RabbitMQ
+# Event-Driven Microservices Orchestration using Camunda, Spring Boot, and RabbitMQ

 This is an example project of my article: ["Event-driven Orchestration: An Effective Microservices Integration using BPMN and AMQP"](https://dzone.com/articles/event-driven-orchestration-an-effective-microservi).